Primary Immunodeficiency Diseases (PIDs)

 Some possible causes of SIDS1,2

-1. Immune Deficiency Foundation.
+- Immune Deficiency Foundation.
 Patient & Family Handbook for Primary Immunodeficiency Diseases.
 6th Edition.
-Available at: https://primaryimmune.org/publication/patients-and-families/idf-patient-family-handbook-primary-immunodeficiency-diseases-6th [Accessed 4 August 2021].
+Available at: https://primaryimmune.org/publication/patients-and-families/idf-patient-family-handbook-primary-immunodeficiency-diseases-6th Last Accessed: July 2024.

-3. ASCIA Information for Patients, Consumers and Carers.
+- ASCIA Information for Patients, Consumers and Carers.
 Primary Immunodeficiencies (PID).
 2015.
-Available at: https://www.allergy.org.au/patients/immunodeficiencies/primary-immunodeficiency [Accessed 4 August 2021].
+Available at: https://www.allergy.org.au/patients/immunodeficiencies/primary-immunodeficiency Last Accessed: July 2024.